APSL/kaneda/docs/settings.rst

 Settings
 ========

-Kaneda can be used with a settings file as a similar way to use with :ref:`Django <django>`.
+Kaneda can be used with a settings file as the same way to use with :ref:`Django <django>`.
 Simply define a :file:`kanedasettings.py` file with the backend or queue settings.
 Alternatively you can define the environment variable `DEFAULT_SETTINGS_ENVAR`  pointing to the desired settings filename.